Home » Plants » Lactuca canadensis

 Description & Identification

-Canada lettuce is highly variable in height and leaf shape, which can confound identification.
-Second-year plants have long stems that are usually unbranched until the inflorescence.
+Lactuca canadensis is highly variable in height and leaf shape, which can confound identification.
+Like most lettuces, it initially grows as a rosette, and second-year plants grow upright with long stems that are usually unbranched until the inflorescence.

 Similar Plants